 Distance: 8.2 miles Difficulty: moderate Elevation Gain: 2,500 ft

 This hike is a great winter hike in the White Mountains and is a wonderful year-round hike.
-In the winter you will see skiers here, and in the summer, this popular hiking trail.
+In the winter you will see skiers here, and in the summer, this is a popular hiking trail.
 The trail does gain 2,500 ft, but at no point does it feel too steep.
 This is an excellent choice for a beginner hiker who is looking for a longer hike with views.

 See more about hiking to Mount Moosilauke.